 Can You Lose Your Driver’s License for a First DUI in Georgia?

 Yes, you can.
-A DUI arrest in Georgia will likely result in a suspension of your driver’s license by the Georgia Department of Driver Services (DDS).
-It will be suspended for one year if the driver is older than 21, and that is their first non-drug-related conviction for driving under the influence.
+A DUI arrest will likely result in the Georgia Department of Driver Services (DDS) suspending your Georgia driver’s license.
+It will be suspended for one year if the driver is older than 21 and that is their first non-drug-related conviction for driving under the influence.

 But, certain drivers may be able to get a limited license, and early license reinstatement may be requested after 120 days.
-However, these drivers will have to complete a state-approved Risk Reduction Program and pay a reinstatement fee of up to $200 for a first-offense DUI.
+However, these drivers must complete a state-approved Risk Reduction Program and pay a reinstatement fee of up to $200 for a first-offense DUI.

 When you lose your license, even for a few months, you might have to rely on public transportation, resulting in time and money costs.

 Installing an ignition interlock device is one of the requirements for getting your license back.
-It remains installed for a limited time, but the installation itself can cost up to $150, and the lease amount can be similar.
+It remains installed for a limited time but can cost up to $150, and the lease amount can be similar.

 How Can a DUI Lawyer Help?

-Considering all the costs associated with a DUI conviction in one place can be overwhelming and terrifying.
-In order to avoid these costs, it is best to avoid driving under the influence of drugs or alcohol.
+Considering all the costs of a DUI conviction in one place can be overwhelming and terrifying.
+To avoid these costs, it is best to avoid driving under the influence of drugs or alcohol.